realtimeradio/ata_snap/docs/source/f_manual.rst

 All are computed by:

   #.
-Multiplying 18-bit voltage inputs to generate 36-bit powers
+Multiplying 25-bit voltage inputs to generate 50-bit powers
   #.
-Rounding (to even) these 36-bit powers to 25 bits, throwing away the least-significant bits
+Integrating these powers into 64-bit accumulators, with a runtime-configurable integration length
   #.
-Integrating these powers into 32-bit accumulators, with a runtime-configurable integration length
+Casting data to 32-bit floating point, and outputting over 10GbE.
+64-bit integer values are available via a low speed 1GbE interface.

-The nature of the bit handling in this implementation has the following "features":
+The nature of the bit handling in this implementation means that the accumulators can only guarantee against overflow for integrations of fewer than :math:`2^{14}` spectra.
+This amounts to just 53 ms of data.

-  #.
-Discarding the least-significant bits of the signal powers prior to accumulation potentially makes the system vulnerable to degraded performance if the inputs are very low-power.
-Avoiding excessive downshifting in the PFB can minimize the impact of this effect.
-Verifying that data output from the accumulators is consistent with reasonable input signal levels (i.e. after dividing out the accumulation length, the resulting value should be :math:`>>1`) can verify this is not a problem.
-  #.
-The accumulators can only guarantee that 128 spectra can be integrated without overflow.
-This is only ~400 microseconds of data!

-In practice, neither of these issues is likely to cause problems, except in the case of very long (>>1 second) integrations.
+In practice, except in cases of high-power narrowband inputs, integrations of substantially longer without overflow are possible.
+In the event of overflow, data are saturated at :math:`\pm 2^{63}`.

 Spectra can be read from the power accumulator via software -- appropriate for monitoring, debugging, and low time-resolution (~1s) observations -- or can be streamed out of the SNAP's 10 GbE interface.
 The latter interface supports integration lengths of down to 150 micro-seconds, and emits data in the format descibed in :ref:`sec-spec-format`.